Upper bounds on charging power and tangible advantage in quantum batteries

+Furthermore, a large $\Delta H_B^2$ could arise from the mixedness of the battery state, rather than from internal correlations between the battery cells.
+Such a situation occurs if the entanglement between the battery and charger persists in the final state, diminishing the quality of charging, as the stored energy in the reduced battery state is now probabilistic, with significant variance \cite{julia2020bounds}.

+The preceding discussions can be summarised as follows: as we show using the spin-chain battery model in Eqs. \ref{eq:battery1}-\ref{charger}, even the well-meaning power bounds may not be tight in a range of physical situations.
+Contribution to superlinear scaling of the bound can arise from both $I_E$ as well as $\Delta H_B^2$ (battery) terms.
+While a superlinear power bound signals a possible quantum advantage in principle, it may not be tangible or even exist in practice.
+This platform-independent analysis has implications for experimental quantum battery realizations.
+It can be misleading if quantum advantage is claimed only based on power bounds.
+Further analysis must be performed to verify if $I_E$ reflects useful charging process.

-{ The variances of $H_B$ and $H_C$ at a given time are relatively easy to measure experimentally compared to Fisher information, particularly when they have simple forms.
-For example, $H_B=\sum_{i=1}^N \sigma_z^i$ used in this paper is the total magnetization, and is experimentally amenable as a collective observable in many settings \cite{kohler2017cavity, cox2016deterministic,bohnet2016quantum,leroux2010implementation,hosten2016measurement,kuzmich1999quantum,koschorreck2010quantum}.
-A charger Hamiltonian $H_C$, when it involves complex interactions and time dependence, could be more challenging to estimate its variance.
-On the other hand, though Fisher information is a better theoretical tool, it is also difficult to track experimentally.
-It requires the knowledge of individual populations $p_k$ for all relevant energy levels $k$.
-The number of eigenvector projections scales exponentially with system size.
+In addition to the theoretical problems discussed, $I_E$ is also difficult to track in experiments.
+It requires the knowledge of individual populations $p_k$ for all relevant energy levels labelled by $k$.
+The number of eigenvector projections scale exponentially with system size.
 Furthermore, computing $I_E$ at any given instant involves a time derivative, and state characterization at nearby points is also necessary.
-All this makes $I_E$ difficult for experimental estimation.}